Stocks Market: History

 By 1543, the market had 25 stalls for fishmongers, 18 stalls for butchers and 16 chambers above, rented to various traders.
 Poultry sellers and sellers of dairy produce congregated in the streets leading to Stocks Market, including Milk Street and Poultry.
 The market occupied a substantial piece of land in central London; 232 × 150 ft, excluding waste land to the east and west sides, and the building was 25 ft in height.
 Stocks Market was destroyed in the Great Fire of London in 1666 and then rebuilt.

 By the 1730s the area had become a prestigious location.
 The Bank of England and the Royal Exchange had been built nearby, and the site was chosen for the Mansion House, the official residence of the Lord Mayor of London.
 The Stocks Market buildings were demolished in 1737 and the market was moved to Fleet ditch and renamed the Fleet Market.

 In 1829, Fleet Market was rebuilt in Farringdon Street.
 Following its relocation, the market changed its character; whereas Stocks Market was known as a "fish and flesh" market, its replacement primarily sold fruit, herbs and roots.
 The displacement of Stocks Market and its relocation to a site further away from the city centre, represented a major loss for London's working classes, who worked long hours and had little time to attend markets situated away from central London.
 The demise of Stocks Market marked a period of rapid decline for London's retail markets.
 Wholesale markets, however, continued to prosper and informal, unregulated markets sprang up to fill the gap in food distribution.
 The number of costermongers, hawkers and other types of itinerant street vendors increased substantially following the demise of the Stocks Market.

 Literary references

-The diarist Samuel Pepys recorded a visit Stocks Market.
+The diarist Samuel Pepys recorded a visit to Stocks Market.

-In 1675 a statue of King Charles II mounted on a horse and trampling on Oliver Cromwell was erected at the market.
+In 1675 an equestrian statue of King Charles II trampling on Oliver Cromwell was erected at the market.
 The statue was the subject of a satirical poem by Andrew Marvell (1621–1678).